 - Make sure to have lots of non-perishable food items on hand!

-How to Store Your Food When The Fridge Dies
+How to Store Your Food When Your Fridge Dies

 Here are some suggestions for food storage, if you know you’re going to be waiting a while for fridge repair, replacement, or whatever the case may be:

-Get some coolers: You really should have a few coolers around the house to begin with.
+- Get some coolers: You really should have a few coolers around the house to begin with.
 They are ideal for vacations or trips, and they can also be really handy in the event of an emergency.
 If your fridge dies, or if you know the power is going to be out for several hours, you’ll be glad you kept some coolers on hand.
-Fill these coolers with ice, packs of ice, and even old bags of frozen veggies (or something else along those lines).
+Fill these coolers with ice, and even old bags of frozen veggies.

 - Filling the coolers: This is the tricky part.
 In a perfect world, while you wait for fridge repair or replacement, you will have enough coolers to keep all of your food items safe.
 If space is an issue, then try to focus on the things you know you are going to eat.
 Perishable items that you know you won’t need over the next couple of days should be a little lower on your list of priorities.